OlivierLD/raspberry-coffee/MindWave/README.md

 ## NeuroSky MindWave
 See the [NeuroSky](http://neurosky.com/) web site.

-Just plug the dongle in one of the USB ports of the Raspberry PI, and it just works.
+Just plug the dongle in one of the USB ports of the Raspberry Pi, and it just works.
 I used `/dev/ttyUSB0` with a baud rate of `115200` in the samples of this project.

 There is _asolutely no need_ for BlueTooth or any such technology, all you need is to read the serial port the